-I think it’s safe to say that the world of Scotch Whisky has rarely, if ever, intersected with the Techno music scene but I’m about to review a bottle that represents possibly the first meeting point between the two…
+I think it’s probably safe to say that Scotch Whisky has rarely, if ever, intersected with the Techno music scene but there is a first time for everything.
+This week I’m reviewing a dram that must surely represent the first meeting point between these two vastly different worlds.

-The Slam Dram is a blended scotch whisky released to mark 25 years of Glasgow record label Soma Recordings.
-Soma was founded in 1991 by Dave Clarke along with Stuart McMillan and Orde Meikle – better known as DJ duo Slam.
-For a quarter of a century their label has released forward-thinking electronic music while simultaneously running events in their home town and taking the Soma sound all round the world.
+The Slam Dram is a blended Scotch released to mark 25 years of Glasgow record label Soma Recordings.
+Soma was founded in 1991 by Dave Clarke and DJ duo Stuart McMillan and Orde Meikle – better known as Slam.
+For a quarter of a century now they have released a seemingly endless supply of forward-thinking electronic music whilst simultaneously running club events in their home town and taking the Soma sound all over the world.

-Soma is part of the very fabric of Glasgow nightlife and as a resident who has seen this first hand, it’s hard to imagine life without them.
-My wife and I spent a lot of time at Soma parties when we first met and who knows where we’d be now without the shared experience of those good times?
-(In a bizarre twist of fate, the Slam Dram is available to buy at the Good Spirits Co, a great wee Glasgow shop which previously housed 23rd Precinct -the record store where I used to buy tickets for Soma parties all those years ago.)
+Soma has become part of the very fabric of Glasgow nightlife and as a local, it’s hard to imagine my life over the last decade or so without them.
+When my wife and I first met, we spent many a weekend at Soma parties and who knows where we’d be now without the shared experiences of those fun, if hazy, nights.
+By a rather bizarre coincidence, the Slam Dram is now retailing at the Good Spirits Co which occupies the site of the old 23rd Precinct record shop where I used to buy tickets for Soma parties all those years ago.

-Value for Money: 8 / 10. £85 may be a lot of money to spend on a single bottle but when the contents is 25 years in the making it’s pretty reasonable.
+Thoughts: £85 may seem a lot of money to spend on a single bottle but when the contents is 25 years in the making it’s pretty reasonable.
 A wee note re: packaging, the Gin and Rum expressions that Soma released featured a label with specially commissioned artwork whereas here they’ve opted for a text-based, clear plastic wraparound that to be honest, looks a little bit cheap up close.
-Fortunately, it’s whats inside that counts, and I’ve no complaints there.
+Fortunately, it’s whats inside that counts, and I’ve no complaints there at all.

-Overall: 45.5 / 50.
-It may be an oddity from some fantasy land where whisky and techno hang out together, but it is also a damn fine dram that more than justifies the price and you can’t say fairer than that.
+It may be an oddity from some fantasy land where whisky and techno hang out together, but it is also a damn fine dram that more than justifies its price.